mmbman/Katagiri/glossary.md

 ## Buddha

 (Sanskrit) A title meaning "Awakened One".
 "Buddha" can refer to the historical [Shakyamuni Buddha](glossary#shakyamuni-buddha), Siddhartha Gotama, referred to as "the Buddha" or "the Tathagata".
 Also used to denote other (mostly mythical) figures.
-Finally, "buddha" can be used in a more general sense to mean the original nature of reality, or an awakened state, e.g. "Buddha Nature" or "All are Buddha".
+"Buddha" can be used in a more general sense to mean the original nature of reality, or an awakened state, e.g. "Buddha Nature" or "All are Buddha".
+"Buddha" is also [enlightenment](#enlightenment) personified.

 [Wikipedia](https://en.wikipedia.org/wiki/Buddhahood)